browserengineering/book/book/visual-effects.md

 You might wonder if we can save even more surfaces.
 For example, what if there is a blend mode and opacity at the same time, can we use the same surface?
 Indeed, yes you can!
-That's also pretty simple:
+That's also pretty simple:[^except-filters]

 ``` {.python expected=False}
 def paint_visual_effects(node, cmds, rect):